Skip to main content

 Fundamentals

-The connection between your daily wellness choices and the amount you pay for is a direct and increasingly prevalent aspect of modern employment.
+The connection between your daily wellness choices and the amount you pay for health insurance is a direct and increasingly prevalent aspect of modern employment.
 Your employer can, within specific legal frameworks, adjust your health insurance premiums based on data from a workplace wellness program.

 These regulations permit employers to offer rewards, such as lower monthly premiums, to employees who participate in or achieve certain goals within a wellness program.
 The central idea is to encourage proactive health management, with the potential for financial reward serving as a motivator.
 The process is designed to be a partnership in health, where your engagement in wellness activities can translate into tangible financial benefits.